 APPLICATION SCHEDULE: Please submit your application at least three weeks before you intend to begin classes.

-COST: US Students are asked to donate the rough equivalent of three days minimum wage for each week of Spanish classes, or $159.
-Tuition for a week of Tzotzil classes is $206.
+COST: US Students are asked to donate the rough equivalent of three days minimum wage for each week of Spanish classes, or $185.
+Tuition for a week of tsotsil classes is $266.
 Tuition is paid at the language school in Oventic in pesos upon your arrival.
 The tuition includes three meals a day during the week plus housing.
 Your tuition will help support the "Escuela Secundaria Rebelde Autonóma Zapatista Primero de Enero" (The First of January Autonomous Zapatista Secondary School in Rebellion), which provides education for Zapatista youth throughout the highland region.

 LIVING CONDITIONS: Housing conditions are rustic, and you will need to bring your own sleeping bag and mattress pad.
 Drinking water, other beverages and toilet paper are available at minimal cost in Oventic.
 If you will be taking classes for more than one week, housing will be provided during the weekend, but not meals.
 Food is available at the local restaurant for about $1.50 per meal.
 Waterproof boots and rain gear are highly recommended.
 There is internet in Oventic, but the connection is slow and nonexistent when there's fog (which is often).
 When packing think of cool, rainy mountains with evening temperatures sometimes into the 40s.